-Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, and to flourish to become the very best version of themselves they can possibly be.
+Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to flourish and to become the very best version of themselves they can possibly be.

 We teach the National Curriculum, supported by a clear skills and knowledge progression.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.